Splash Damage: Later games & Warchest/Fireteam (2008–2015)

-In 2008, Splash Damage announced they would be partnering with Bethesda Softworks on an unannounced title.
+In 2008, Splash Damage announced it would be partnering with Bethesda Softworks on an unannounced title.
 In 2009, Splash Damage and Bethesda announced Brink, which would eventually be released in May 2011 and was Splash Damage’s first multiplatform title.
 In August 2011 Splash Damage and Bethesda released the Agents of Change DLC for Brink.

 In 2012, Splash Damage launched a publishing division called Warchest and a back-end technology business called Fireteam.
 It was described as “Splash Damage’s call-to-arms for free-to-play games that are both high-quality and non-exploitative.”
-These smaller companies went on to publish and support a number of future Splash Damage.
+These smaller companies went on to publish and support a number of future Splash Damage titles.

 Warchest’s first published game was RAD Soldiers, released in December 2012 on iOS devices, another first for Splash Damage.
 The tactics-styled game was released after five months of open public testing and over 100,000 pre-registrations, and was made available PC as a free download in the Chrome Web Store in 2013.

 On 25 October 2013 Splash Damage partnered with Warner Bros.
 Interactive Entertainment to create the multiplayer mode for Batman Arkham Origins.
 Named Invisible Predator Online, this was the Batman Arkham series' first multiplayer mode.

 16 February 2015 saw the launch of Splash Damage’s second Warchest-published title and second mobile title with Tempo, released exclusively on iOS.

 Dirty Bomb was released on 1 June 2015, entering its open beta phase after two years in closed beta.
 The free-to-play multiplayer first person shooter title launched on PC with 12 playable mercenaries and two game modes, with more mercenaries, modes and events added over the game’s lifespan.
 Dirty Bomb was originally published by Nexon, but the publishing rights were transferred to WarChest in 2017.
-On 18 October 2018 Splash Damage announced they were ending all live developments and updates on the game, but also removed all monetization and made the game completely free to play.
+On 18 October 2018 Splash Damage announced it was ending all live developments and updates on the game, but also removed all monetization and made the game completely free to play.